martenschukkink/pinscape-pico-lite/README.md

 # How-to: "Lite" Virtual Pinball setup with a Pinscape Pico

 >  Note that this is a work in progress.
-At this time, the first PCB's have been ordered based on a working breadboard prototype.
-The board should work, but this project comes with NO WARRANTIES.
+I am currently testing v1 of the board.
+The updated v1.1 board contains a small fix to the layout and should work, but this project comes with NO WARRANTIES.

-This page documents how to build a basic board that can be used in a Virtual Pinball cabinet that supports buttons, nudging and a plunger.
+This page documents how to build a basic input controller that can be used in a Virtual Pinball cabinet that supports buttons, nudging and a plunger.

 The board is based on the great work of Michael J Roberts aka MJR, who developed the [Pinscape Pico](https://github.com/mjrgh/PinscapePico/) I/O controller for pinball cabinets.